H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

 ## 0.7.4
 Fix box move bug.
 ## 0.7.3
-Fix pop-up location and selection issues.
+Pop up and fix the problem.
 ## 0.7.2
 Fix the impact of locking components.
 You can't drag, zoom or rotate during locking.
 ## 0.7.1